Our staff will respond to your query promptly and provide detailed information to your questions.

 Today your adventure will draw to a close as you are transferred back to the airport after breakfast.

-Price is per person.
-Family quad is total for 2 adults and 2 children age 4-14.
+Price is per person,family quad is total for 2 adults and 2 children age 4-14.
 Please contact us for a personalised quote for larger families.
+Families with children under the age of 5 might need slight itinerary changes.

 Please note that polar bears are not native to Finland.
 Brown bears will be hibernating during Christmas.

-Lapland celebrates Christmas on the 24th December there may some changes to the order of activities during the holiday.
+Finland celebrates Christmas on the 24th December and there may be some changes to the order of activities during the holiday.
 Your final itinerary will be provided to you upon arrival at Ranua.
 Adverse weather can also influence the order of activities.

 Remember to bring a gift for Santa to deliver.
 Please note that included lunches in Scandinavia are often hearty soups with bread.